 for the Sauce:

-¾ cup coconut aminos (substitute soy sauce for non paleo)
+¾ cup soy sauce or coconut aminos (use coconut aminos for paleo)

 ½ cup orange juice